While our luggage and passports are indefinitely tucked away in our storeroom, we turn to our home ground to make the best out of it.

-I had a chance to speak to Gilbert Madhavan, General Manager of One Farrer Hotel to find out how the hotel is redefining luxury hospitality in the Covid-19 era.
+I had a chance to speak to Gilbert Madhavan, General Manager of One Farrer Hotel, to discover how the hotel is redefining luxury hospitality in the Covid-19 era.

-How is One Farrer Hotel redefining the luxury hospitality in the Covid-19 era?
+How is One Farrer Hotel redefining luxury hospitality in the Covid-19 era?

 Mint Hotel – A New Concept By One Farrer Hotel